Statement of Compliance with the QCA Corporate Governance Code

 Principle 10: Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

 The Company is committed to open communications with all its shareholders.
-Communication is primarily through the Company’s website, the annual report and accounts, announcements, the AGM and one-to-one meetings with large existing or potential new shareholders.
-All shareholders will receive a copy of the annual report and an interim report at the half year is available on the Company’s website.
+Communication is primarily through the Company’s website, the annual report and accounts, announcements, the AGM and one-to-one meetings with large existing or potential new shareholders and ‘meet the company’ presentation platform for smaller retail investors.
+All shareholders will receive a copy of the annual report (where shares are purchased through a nominee the nominee receives a copy of the annual report) and an interim report at the half year is available on the Company’s website.
 Copies of historical annual reports (including the Independent Auditors Report, the Directors’ report and details of directors’ remuneration) and notices of general meetings covering the period since the shares of the Company were admitted to trading on AIM are also available on the Company’s website.
 The Company reports on the responsibilities and activities of each of the Committees in the annual report.